-DEPARTMENT OR AGENCY Authority to Acquire Products or Services from Afghanistan Determination and Findings Upon the basis of the following findings and determination which I hereby make in accordance with the provisions of DFARS 225.7703-2, the acquisition of a product or service, other than small arms, in support of operations in Afghanistan may be made as follows: Findings 1.
+DEPARTMENT OR AGENCY Authority to Acquire Products or Services from Afghanistan Determination and Findings Upon the basis of the following findings and determination with DFARS 225.7703-2, the acquisition of a product or service, of may be made as follows: Findings • 1.
 The [contracting office] proposes to purchase under contract number, [describe item].
 The total estimated cost of this acquisition is 2.
 The product or service is to be used by [describe the entity(ies) that are the intended user(s) of the product or service].
 3. The contracting officer recommends conducting the acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
 Limit competition to products or services from Afghanistan.
 Use procedures other than competitive procedures to award a contract to a particular source or sources from Afghanistan.